Gluconeogenesis

 • Prevents hypoglycemia during prolonged physical exertion

-• Maintains energy for the brain and red blood cells, which are highly glucose-dependent
+• Maintains energy for the brain and red blood cells, which are highly dependent on glucose

 • Uses lactate (a byproduct of anaerobic glycolysis) as a raw material for glucose